 How the space informs company culture: Avant-centric branding is seen throughout the office in both subtle and obvious ways to highlight the culture of the company.
 One wall showcases a graphic that was created with the Avant logo while another wall reflects Avant’s culture through quotes, company milestones and our company philosophy.

 How culture informs the space: Every other Friday Avant hosts a “demo day” where different teams can show the rest of the company what they have been working on.
 Our employee headcount has grown a lot in a short period of time so we wanted to make sure we had a large enough space where it would be easy to host these company-wide demonstrations.
 During the demolition, we built out a large atrium with a projector and audio/visual equipment to serve as the focal point of the office as ongoing collaboration is integral to Avant’s continued success.

 Favorite design feature: We have two live feeds that stream to our LA office.
 First and foremost we are a tech company so we wanted to incorporate technology that makes communication between offices as seamless as possible.

 The team’s favorite hangout spots: We have hidden meeting rooms around the office that boast various Chicago and tech innovation themes.
 One of the favorites is the “Nintendo” room that has a pacman design on the walls, comfy bean bag seating and of course, a Nintendo gaming system for when you need a break.

-branch director Don Durbin
+Answers from branch director Don Durbin

 Location: 1033 W. Van Buren